andreagrisafi/SALTED/example/water_monomer_AIMS/README.rst

 :code:`sbatch run-aims-predict.sbatch`.
 Once again, in the submission script $DATADIR must be set to the same directory as path2qm+predict_data in inp.py, and the path to the AIMS executable must be specified.
 Further changes to the submission script may be required depending on your HPC setup.

 The accuracy of the densities can be calculated by running :code:`python get_ml_err.py`.
 This will produce a file called ml_maes listing the percentage integrated mean absolute error in the density for every structure in the dataset.
-In this example it should be just over ???% for each structure.
+In this example it should be just over 0.6% on average.

 The electrostatic, XC and total energies per atom can be collected from the raw output files into numpy arrays using the script
 :code:`python collect_energies.py --predict`